modelica/efmi-standard.org/content/resources.md

 ![Modern warehouse with pallet rack storage system, © 2010, Axisadman, Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](/media/resources/modern-warehouse-with-pallet-rack-storage-system.png)

-This page provides the by MAP eFMI published material: the _eFMI Standard_, _selected recommended_ documentation and introductory material (overview papers, teaser videos etc), project reports and forms, and _eFMI Standard_ accompanying documents like crosscheck test cases and example eFMUs.
+This page provides the by MAP eFMI published material: the _eFMI Standard_, selected recommended documentation and introductory material (overview papers, teaser videos, tutorials, etc), project organization documents (bylaws, application guidelines and forms, etc), and _eFMI Standard_ accompanying resources like crosscheck test cases and example eFMUs.
 Scientific publications are listed separately on the [Publications page](/publications/).
 For an overview of third party eFMI tooling, please consult the [Tools page](/tools/).

 The resources provided on this page can be categorized in: